AathreyaG/reactai-starter/user-story.md

-### **Title: CSV File Upload and Validation**###
+### **Title: Search Product Catalog**###

-User Role: As a Catalog Manager, I want to upload a CSV file so that I can efficiently populate the catalog database with new product data.
+User Role: As a Catalog Manager, I want to search the product catalog so that I can quickly find and manage specific products.

 Functional Description:

-The system should allow users to upload a CSV file containing catalog data.
-The backend will validate the file's structure, parse its content, and store the data in PostgreSQL.
-The UI will provide real-time feedback during the upload and notify users upon completion or if there are errors in the file.
+The system should allow users to search the product catalog by National Stock Number (NSN) or common name.
+This functionality will help users efficiently locate specific products for editing or review.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the file upload page
+GIVEN I am on the catalog management page

-WHEN I select a valid CSV file and click "Upload"
+WHEN I enter a valid NSN or common name into the search bar and press "Search"

-THEN the system should process the file, validate its format, and store the data in the database
+THEN the system should display a list of products matching the search criteria

 **Acceptance Criteria**:

-- The system must support CSV file uploads up to 100MB.
+- The search functionality must return results within 2 seconds for up to 10,000 products.
-- If the file is invalid, an error message must be displayed.
+- Users must be able to search by both NSN and common name.
+- The system should display a "No results found" message if no matches are detected.
+- Search results should update dynamically as the user types (using debouncing to optimize performance).

+Story Points: 3 (Low complexity)

+**Impact Analysis**:

+Backend Implications:

+- Implement a search API endpoint in Node.js (Express).
+- Optimize database queries using indexes on NSN and common_name columns in PostgreSQL.

+Frontend Implications:

+- Implement a search bar component using React.
+- Utilize state management to handle search input and results display.
+- Implement dynamic search results display with debouncing.

+**Development Subtasks**:

+- Frontend: Build the search bar component.
+- Frontend: Implement dynamic results display with debouncing.
+- Backend: Create Express API to handle search queries.
+- Backend: Optimize database indexing for efficient search.

+**Testing Subtasks**:

+- Test successful search by NSN and common name.
+- Test search with no matching results.
+- Test performance with large datasets.
+- Test edge cases with partial inputs.
+- Perform security tests to prevent SQL injection and other vulnerabilities.

+---

+### **Title: Edit Product Details**###

+User Role: As a Catalog Manager, I want to edit product details so that I can keep the catalog up-to-date with the latest information.

+Functional Description:

+The system should allow users to edit the details of a product directly from the catalog management interface.
+Edited details should be validated and updated in the database.

+**GIVEN-WHEN-THEN Scenario**:

+GIVEN I am viewing a product in the catalog

+WHEN I click "Edit" and modify the product details

+THEN the system should validate the inputs and update the product information in the database

+**Acceptance Criteria**:

+- Users must be able to edit all fields except NSN.
-- Upon successful upload, data should be inserted into PostgreSQL.
+- Changes should be validated before saving.
-- The system must provide progress feedback while uploading.
+- The system should provide confirmation of successful updates.
-- Logs must be stored in AWS CloudWatch for debugging.
+- Updates must reflect in the database immediately.

 Story Points: 5 (Moderate complexity)